gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ![digitpcbLEDs-3](../img/digit-pcb/3-digit-pcb-LED.webp)
 1. Clean the flux off with a cotton pad soaked in isopropyl alcohol.
 ![digitpcbLEDs-4](../img/digit-pcb/4-digit-pcb-LED.webp)
-1. Front face of the pcb with 28 soldered LEDs.
+1. Repeat the previous steps for segments B through G until all 28 LEDs are soldered onto the PCB.
 ![digitpcbLEDs-5](../img/digit-pcb/5-digit-pcb-LED.webp)

 ## Add the Motor Pins